 Jeff Hitchcock is the creator, editor, and webmaster of Children with Diabetes.
 After earning a degree in computational mathematics in 1981, Jeff traveled the world with the US Government, meeting Brenda, who would become his wife, in Africa.
 After leaving government service in 1988, he worked in the defense industry until 1995, when he started a small Internet company and launched Children with Diabetes.
 He subsequently worked at LEXIS-NEXIS and Pearson plc on Internet initiatives, and now works full time bringing Children with Diabetes to you.

 Zippora Karz is a former soloist ballerina with the New York City Ballet where she performed for 16 years on stage and in televised performances.
-She was featured in a variety of roles choereographed by George Balanchine and Jerome Robbins (The Sugar Plum Fairy in the Nutcracker being one of her favorites) as well as works choreographed specifically for her by such choreographers as Peter Martins and Lynne Taylor Corbett.
+She was featured in a variety of roles choreographed by George Balanchine and Jerome Robbins (The Sugar Plum Fairy in the Nutcracker being one of her favorites) as well as works choreographed specifically for her by such choreographers as Peter Martins and Lynne Taylor Corbett.
 Today Miss Karz stages Balanchine ballets all over the world coaching and teaching dance.
 She still performs, mostly for diabetes related events, as well as speaking and working with kids and young adults.
-Miss Karz has juvenile diabetes.
+Miss Karz has type 1 diabetes.

 Rick Philbin, M.Ed., A.T.C., C.S.C.S., is a regional manager for Animas Corporation, an athletic trainer, and an individual with type 1 diabetes.
 Prior to joining Animas, he managed a comprehensive sports medicine center in Silver Spring, Maryland.
 Rick is a presenter for Fitness in Today's Times On-site Corporate Wellness Program and is very active in diabetes as it relates to exercise.
 He has spearheaded an effort to bring a chapter of the Diabetes, Exercise, and Sports Association (DESA) to the Washington, D.C./Baltimore area and lectures frequently on exercise through DESA.
 He is currently the chapter president and a national board member.
 Rick's professional experience also includes working as an Athletic Trainer for a Philadelphia-based sports medicine center, where he worked with professional athletes from the Philadelphia 76ers and Flyers.
 He believes education is paramount for good diabetes management.
-As an avid exercise enthusiast with Type 1 diabetes, Rick practices tight management of his diabetes while on an insulin pump.
+As an avid exercise enthusiast with type 1 diabetes, Rick practices tight management of his diabetes while on an insulin pump.

 Richard Rubin, Ph.D., C.D.E., Psychologist, and Associate Professor in Medicine and Pediatrics, Johns Hopkins School of Medicine, Baltimore, Maryland.
 Author of Psyching Out Diabetes and Sweet Kids, Optimal Pumping, and 101 Tips for Coping with Diabetes.
 Dr. Rubin is Stefan Rubin's father.
 Stefan is also on the conference faculty and is a coauthor of Optimal Pumping and 101 Tips for Coping with Diabetes.
 Dr. Rubin is a sought after speaker for both professionals and people living with diabetes.
 He speaks with authority and warmth on the human side of diabetes.

 Stefan Rubin was diagnosed type 1 in 1979, at the age of seven and began insulin pump therapy three years later.
 He considers his experience an invaluable exercise and education that continue to prepare him for any hurdles that diabetes-and-life place in his path.
 Long a source of inspiration for his father, Dr. Richard R. Rubin, Stefan is co-author of two books, including 101 Tips for Coping with Diabetes, published in 2003 by the American Diabetes Association.
 Stefan also speaks locally and nationally in an ongoing attempt to share his outlook on living well with diabetes.
-Stefan and his wife Christine, live, work and play with their son Brooks in Baltimore, Maryland.
+Stefan and his wife Christine, live, work and play with their son Brooks and daughter Maisie in Baltimore, Maryland.

 John Walsh, P.A., C.D.E., is a Physician Assistant and Diabetes Clinical Specialist who has provided clinical care to thousands of people with diabetes.
 John is well-known for his best-selling books on type 1 diabetes, Pumping Insulin: Everything You Need For Success With An Insulin Pump (3rd Edition) and Stop The Rollercoaster.
-An insulin pump wearer for 18 years, John has started and followed over 400 people on pumps.
+An insulin pump wearer for 18 years, John has started and followed many hundreds of people on pumps.
 He is a popular presenter on a wide variety of diabetes topics and has been a frequent guest on radio and TV programs.
 His interests include identifying and providing clinical care for patients at risk of developing diabetes complications, stabilizing and reversing those complications, and enhancing blood sugar control through innovative methods.